 In addition to implementing the W&L Promise, Washington and Lee will continue to meet the full demonstrated financial need for admitted students from families in other income brackets entirely through a combination of grants, scholarships, and work study.
 Loans will not be included as part of the institutional need-based financial aid package.

-Applicants and families who wish to be considered for the W&L Promise or any need-based assistance at W&L should submit a complete financial aid application by the deadline associated with their admissions application.
-Full details regarding the financial aid application and deadlines can be found at Applying for Need Based Financial Aid.
+Applicants and families who wish to be considered for the W&L Promise or any institutionally funded need-based assistance at W&L should submit a complete institutional need-based grant application by the deadline associated with their admissions application.
+Full details regarding the application process and deadlines can be found at Applying for Need Based Financial Aid.

 *What constitutes "family income?"